 How to Apply

-Applications for the NWB DTP and iCASE studentships are now closed.
-Recruitment for the programme will open again in early 2024.
+Applications for the NWB DTP and iCASE studentships are now open.
+Closing date for applications is 9th February 2024.

 The NWB DTP promotes a collaborative community amongst supervisors.
 Learn more about collaborating with our supervisors.

 About the Programme